Spring is in the air and that puts us in the mood for a home refresh. This season, we’re venturing into the world of urban gardening.

 If you’ve got some more space to work with, consider a larger container for your urban garden.
 Our Amish Hardwood Three Tier Plant Stand cleverly makes use of vertical space.
 Store various pots of plants and herbs here for a decorative and delicious element in your home.

-Expand your garden even more with our Amish Tier Stand.
+Expand your garden even more with our Amish Ladder Bookshelf.
 This piece also makes use of vertical space, and does not take up a lot of room.
 Having all of your plants conveniently organized next to each other makes watering easy.

 If your city space has a patio or balcony, a potting table is a great way to create a hub for your urban garden.
 The Amish Cyprus Outdoor Potting Table offers plenty of space to grow your plants and store your supplies.